sage-code/.github/profile/contribute.md

 ## Community Contribution

-Sage-Code is open to all.
 You may work through our roadmaps anonymously at no cost.
-For those who wish to take a more active role in our development, we invite you to join our core community.
+For those who wish to take a more active role in our development, we invite you to join our core VIP community.
 We prioritize members who contribute back through active participation: whether by solving issues, refining our technical artifacts, or mentoring others.
 To support the sustainability of our infrastructure, we encourage mentors and contributors to sponsor our work via Ko-fi subscription.
 Once you have established your commitment, please contact @elucian on Discord to discuss how you can contribute to our projects or lead/train your own team.

 Copyright (c) Sage-Code 2026: Learn and prosper!